code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 * RESP_OUT
 * FAULT_OUT

-In this example we will avoid logging all messages that are received (by either client or endpoint) by setting them to WARN.
+In this sample, we will avoid logging all messages that are received (by either client or endpoint) by setting them to <var>'WARN'</var>.

 ``` xml
 <configuration>